mark-summerfield/store/README.md

 to save regular “generations” of your changes and be able to look back in time.

 ## GUI — store

 ![Screenshot](images/screenshot.png)

-This provides the same facilities as the command line `str` program but can be much more convenient for viewing and diffing previous generations of files.
+This provides the same facilities as the command line but can be much more convenient for viewing and diffing previous generations of files.

+Run the GUI using:

+    str G

+or

+    str gui

+or

+    store

+where `store` is a soft link to `str`.

 ## License